RobertElias/RobertElias/README.md

 - 🌱 I’m currently learning more about software development and team collaboration at Lambda School.
 - 📫 How to reach me: ...[https://www.linkedin.com/in/robert-elias/](https://www.linkedin.com/in/robert-elias/)
 - ⚡ Fun fact: I can play guitar, love to cook, and read or listen to audio books.
-- Feel free to review my pinned github repos below.
+- :arrow_down: Feel free to review my pinned github repos below.
 ### Thank you for visiting.